meemorris/mortgage_calculator/README.md

 # Mortgage Calculator

-This was my first side project as a student at Tech Elevator.
+Currently a student at Tech Elevator.
+This was my first project that I developed on my own.
 This mortgage calculator console application was developed in Java and designed following OOP.
 For the variables representing monetary values, used Java BigDecimal.